mbreemhaar/omni/README.md

 1. Download Docker from [docker.com](https://www.docker.com/) and install it on your system.
 2. Now, you have to spin up a MongoDB container which will manage Omni's storage.
 Make a new directory where you want MongoDB to store its files.
-3. Use ```docker run -d -v /path/to/your/directory:/data/db mongo``` to spin up a Mongo container.
+3. Use ```docker run -d -v /path/to/your/directory:/data/db mongo``` to spin up a MongoDB container.
 4. Use ```docker run mbreemhaar/omni:latest your-bot-token``` to spin up an Omni container.
-This container should now automatically connect to the Mongo container.
+This container should now automatically connect to the MongoDB container.

 If you followed all steps on the Discord Developer Portal correctly, you should now see your bot come online in your Discord server and everything should work.